- Marginal Utility Definition

 Law of Diminishing Marginal Utility

-The law of diminishing marginal utility states that the first unit of a good/service that is consumed provides more utility to consumers than any of the consumption that follows.
-This means that the utility provided by consuming a first unit of a good/service will be higher than subsequent units of that good/service.
+The law of diminishing marginal utility states that the first unit of a good or service that is consumed provides more utility to consumers than any of the consumption that follows.
+This means that the utility provided by consuming a first unit of a good or service will be higher than subsequent units of that good or service.

 Example of Diminishing Marginal Utility